Solid Gold: 1965 Chevrolet Nova 41K Mile Sedan – SOLD!

-Sometimes a low-mileage, low-option basic four door sedan can stop you in your tracks if the condition, pictures, and asking price are just right.
+Sometimes a low-mileage, low-option basic four-door sedan can stop you in your tracks if the condition, pictures, and asking price are just right.
 Those three legs of a stool combined for us to feature what appears to be a rust-free, Granada Gold, 1965 Chevy II Nova four-door sedan with only 41,000 original miles and an asking price of $7,000.
-Currently listed here on Craigslist in Camden-Wyoming, Delaware, comparing the asking price to the Hagerty Insurance Online Valuation Tool reveals the the private seller has his Nova listed between the #3 “Good” appraisal of $7,565 and the #4 “Fair” estimate of $5,440 after factoring out a (-15%) deduction for the original six cylinder engine.
-If you are serious about buying this Nova, you can start the conversation by calling the seller at (302) 359-1967 and when you do please remember to mention you saw his car featured here on GuysWithRides.com.
+Recently listed on Craigslist in Camden-Wyoming, Delaware, comparing the asking price to the Hagerty Insurance Online Valuation Tool reveals the private seller has his Nova listed between the #3 “Good” appraisal of $7,565 and the #4 “Fair” estimate of $5,440 after factoring out a (-15%) deduction for the original six-cylinder engine.

 For 1960, Chevrolet and Ford launched new compact car lineups.
 While Ford’s strategy for its new Falcon line followed then-conventional car design in a smaller format, Chevrolet dared to be different with its radical rear-engine, air-cooled Corvair.
 By January 1960, it was already becoming clear Falcon was outselling Corvair and GM management was not happy.
 Consequently, Chevrolet designers received approval to a rush a more conventional Falcon competitor to market in just 18 months.
 With a deadline of September 29, 1961 to make the 1962 Model year launch, the Chevy II was one of the fastest new-car development programs in GM history.
 While “Nova” was the desired name for the new car, Chevy brass ended up selecting “Chevy II” as the line name (since it began with “C”) and using the “Nova” label as a sub-brand for the top-trim examples.